MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Corresponds to the called side: Spawns an additional glyph on each obelisk.
 - Does not correspond: Spawns an ![Unstoppable Champion]({{"assets/images/Unstoppable_Champion_icon.png" | relative_url}}){:height="12px" width="12px"} abomination outside for each obelisk, these spawn locations are static.

-: Regardless of which is killed, they will drop a glyph pillar (empty, glyph, empty) and reveal 1 glyph on each obelisk.
+: Regardless of which is killed, they will reveal a glyph pillar located at their spawn location (empty, glyph, empty) and reveal 1 glyph on each obelisk.
 The pillar from the GK of the called side needs to be relayed to the team for the obelisk offering section. **You must kill both**, and presumably killing both partially empties their respective obelisk.

 **Disciple's Compass**
 : The compass is a major Taken Knight that will appear in one of 10 spots (refer to the map).

 : On death, reveals the second glyph on its relevant glyph board and the first glyph on an empty glyph board, if applicable.
 Out of its spawn locations, the top portion of the glyph board designates which side of the map it has spawned on.
 It may partially empty the respective obelisk on death.

+**Abored Adherent**
+: Abored Adherents are major Scorn Lurkers that accompany spawn sets.
+In E1, it accompanies every normal spawn in a set of 2.
+They are able to target the obelisk in addition to players.
+AAs deal large damage to obelisks, roughly 1/18th of its health per hit.

 ## Rewards
 One of the following: